ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/05-selection-sort.md

 number of swaps required will be $n-1$ (we get the last record in place "for free").

-Here is an implementation for Selection Sort.
+Here is an implementation for Selection sort.

     function selectionSort(A):
         N = A.size()